 The Group's core business does not directly generate a large amount of waste gas and greenhouse gas emissions.
 The main emissions from the Group's daily business activities are greenhouse gases, which mainly come from the consumption of purchased electric energy and the fuel consumed by vehicles.
 In addition, vehicle fuel also emits air pollutants in consumption, such as nitrogen oxides, sulphur oxides and suspended particles.
 Despite the limited environmental impact, the Group strives to be more proactive in emissions and energy conservation through its procedures.
-In order to minimize the air pollution caused by the use of vehicles, the Group imposes strict limitation to use of vehicles, and has vehicles detected and overhauled regularly to ensure that vehicle emissions comply with relevant national standards.
+In order to minimize the air pollution caused by vehicles, the Group imposes strict limitation to use of vehicles, and has vehicles detected and overhauled regularly to ensure that vehicle emissions comply with relevant national standards.
 The Group also encourages employees to make good use of public transport and teleconference to reduce the frequency of business travel.

-Environmental indicators Unit Year 2021 Year 2020 Greenhouse gas emissions Scope 1 - direct emissions (gasoline consumption) tCO 2 e 46.8 30.2 Scope 2 - indirect emissions (purchased electricity) tCO 2 e 173.7 168.7 Scope 3 - other indirect emissions (paper consumption) tCO 2 e 1.1 0.8 Total greenhouse gas emissions tCO 2 e 221.6 199.7 Density (per employee) tCO2e/employee 1.1 0.9 Waste gas emissions Nitrogen oxides kg 4.3 3.9 Sulphur oxides kg 0.3 0.2 Particulate matter kg 0.3 0.3
+Environmental indicators Unit Year 2022 Year 2021 Greenhouse gas emissions Scope 1 - direct emissions (gasoline consumption tCO 2 e 45.2 46.8 Scope 2 - indirect emissions (purchased electricity) tCO 2 e 150.9 173.7 Scope 3 - other indirect emissions (paper consumption) tCO 2 e 1.4 1.1 Total greenhouse gas emissions tCO 2 e 197.5 221.6 Density (per employee) tCO2e/employee 1.0 1.1 Waste gas emissions Nitrogen oxides kg 4.1 4.3 Sulphur oxides kg 0.2 0.3 Particulate matter kg 0.3 0.3